openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 issue is resolved.
 This creates a dependency for the `ControlPlaneMachineSet` operator on the Machine API.
 It will be required to run at a higher run-level than Machine API.

-In UPI or misconfigured clusters, a user adding a `ControlPlaneMachineSet` will result in a degraded cluster.
+This in turn means, that in a UPI (where typically Machine objects do not exist) or misconfigured clusters, a user adding a `ControlPlaneMachineSet` will result in a degraded cluster.
-Users will need to remove the invalid `ControlPlaneMachineSet` resource to restore their cluster to a healthy state.
+Users will need to remove the invalid `ControlPlaneMachineSet` resource, or manually add correctly configured Control Plane Machines to their cluster to restore their cluster to a healthy state.

-We do not recommend that UPI users attempt to adopt their control plane instances into Machine API due to the high likelihood that they cannot create an accurate configuration to replicate the original control plane instances.
-This limitation also limits the `ControlPlaneMachineSet` operator to an IPI only operator.
+We do not recommend that UPI users attempt to adopt their control plane instances into Machine API due to the likelihood that the resulting spec does not match the existing Machines.
+Instead, we recommend that UPI users initially go through the process of replacing their control plane instances with Machines by creating new Control Plane Machines, allowing Machine API to create the instances, and then removing their old, manually created control plane instance.
+This effectively means migrating their entire control plane onto Machine API before the `ControlPlaneMachineSet` will take over the management.
+We enforce this recommendation so that users can be confident in the Machine `providerSpec` that they have configured and that Machine API will be able to create valid Machines from the spec before they then start using our automation.

 ##### Why not to populate the spec for the customer